AJARProject/AJ_Tools_UnitTest/README.md

 # AJ_Tools_UnitTest

-AJ_Tools_UnitTest is a component developed with 4D v17 R5.
+AJ_Tools_UnitTest is a component originally developed with 4D v17 R5.
 Its purpose is to give 4D developers a way to do unit test and partial integration tests within 4D.

 It is made to be used in development environment but not in production.
 You can write unit tests and partial integration tests (no UI).
 You cannot write functional tests with this component.